 Up to 12 hours of D.Min. credit, representing three modules/courses, may be transferred into the program from other accredited seminaries.
 Exceptions to this policy will be considered by the D.Min.
-Director and the Registrar's office.
-The transfer of courses is subject to the approval of the D.Min.
-Director and Registrar based upon their relevance to CUSM's program emphasis and structure, and whether the courses represent a comparable level of academic and professional quality.
+Director and the Dean of the School of Ministry.
+The transfer of courses is subject to the approval of the Director and Dean based upon their relevance to the current program emphasis and structure, and whether the courses represent a comparable level of academic and professional quality.
 Students requesting credit transfers should do so at the time of admission to the program.
 If requested after admission is approved, permission for transfer is subject to the decision of the program director and the Registrar's Office.